 I enjoy painting a variety of subjects from birds, flowers and still lifes, to peoples of the world, and highlighting social issues to raise awareness for change.

 Watercolor Materials List

 Everyone has a different budget and is starting from a different level of experience so this list is intended to be a basic outline of what is needed.
-If you are just starting out and would like help before the class begins please contact SAI.
 If you have time to order materials online Cheap Joes is a good place for reasonable prices.

 The better the quality the easier it will be for you to enjoy painting with watercolors.
 It's better to have a few really good brushes than many poor quality ones.
 Look for brushes that come to a good point and hold a lot of water without going limp.